 - During 2019, we acquired two land parcels for new development projects.
-We had no such land parcel acquisitions during 2020. - · Building and tenant improvements decreased \$2.1 million in 2020, primarily related to the timing of capital projects. - Redevelopment expenditures are higher in 2020 due to the timing, magnitude, and number of projects currently in process.
+We had no such land parcel acquisitions during 2020. - Building and tenant improvements decreased \$5.5 million in 2020, primarily related to the timing of capital projects. - Redevelopment expenditures are higher in 2020 due to the timing, magnitude, and number of projects currently in process.
 Subject to capital availability, we intend to continuously improve our portfolio of shopping centers through redevelopment which can include adjacent land acquisition, existing building expansion, facade renovation, new out-parcel building construction, and redevelopment related tenant improvement costs.
 The size and magnitude of each redevelopment project varies with each redevelopment plan.
-The timing and duration of these projects could also result in volatility in NOI. - Development expenditures are lower in 2020 due to the progress during 2019 towards completion of our development projects currently in process, coupled with delays in new development starts amidst the pandemic.
-At June 30, 2020 we had three consolidated development projects that were either under construction or in lease up, one of which is being further evaluated for timing and economics due to the COVID-19 pandemic.
+The timing and duration of these projects could also result in volatility in NOI.
+See the tables below for more details about our redevelopment projects. - Development expenditures are lower in 2020 due to the progress towards completion of our development projects currently in process, coupled with delays in new development starts amidst the pandemic.
+At September 30, 2020 we had two consolidated development projects that were either under construction or in lease up.
 At December 31, 2019 we had three development projects that were either under construction or lease up.
 See the tables below for more details about our development projects.